PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 ## Table of Contents:

 If the document is sufficiently long as to warrant a table of contents, it should immediately follow the document title.
-To create a table of contents link that points to a location internal to the document, use the value illustrated above in the header (in this case `doc-title`), prefaced with a pound symbol.
+To create a table of contents link that points to a location internal to the document, make use of the link that should be added to each section as described in the preceding section ["Document Title"](#documentation-style-guide).

 As an example, the following is the markdown to create the table of contents as it exists at the top of *this* document: